XuewenWangUGA/pRMNE/README.md

 # pRMNE
-The probability of Random Man Not Excluding (pRMNE) in DNA mixture
+# The probability of Random Man Not Excluding (pRMNE)

-A novel bioinformatics and statistical tool for calculating the probability of Random Man Not Excluded (pRMNE) based on multiple loci alleles and population frequency.
+A novel bioinformatics and statistical tool for calculating the pRMNE of suspect's alleles in a DNA mixture at a scene based on multiple loci alleles and population frequency.
+The output provides the discrimination power of DNA forensics.

 The tool is programmed in Python3.

 ## Installation